Pixel-Nova-Apps/simmerpos.com/_pages/printer-star.md

 # Star Micronics printer guide

-Simmer currently supports Star Micronics printers with **CloudPRNT**:
+Simmer currently supports Star Micronics printers with **CloudPRNT**.

 If you are unsure if your printer supports **CloudPRNT**, please contact <a href="mailto:help@simmerpos.com">help@simmerpos.com</a>.